IkigaiLabsETH/Artbot/PROJECT-COMPLETION-SUMMARY.md

-# Magritte Art Generator: Project Completion Summary
+# Margritte Art Generator: Project Completion Summary

 ## Project Overview

-The Magritte Art Generator project has successfully developed a sophisticated system for generating high-quality, authentic artwork in the style of René Magritte.
-The project combines advanced AI techniques with detailed art direction to create a personalized art generation experience that captures the essence of Magritte's surrealist vision.
+The Margritte Art Generator project has successfully developed a sophisticated system for generating high-quality, authentic artwork in the style of Studio Margritte.
+The project combines advanced AI techniques with detailed art direction to create a personalized art generation experience that captures the essence of Margritte's surrealist vision.

 ## Completed Work